NASA-DEVELOP/dnppy/docs/source/pythonstarter.rst

     def list_files(recursive, Dir, Contains = None, DoesNotContain = None):

-This means you could specify all four arguments in the order they are listed, but it `also` means that these arguments have a `default` value.
+When calling `list_files`, you could specify all four arguments in the order they are listed, but the two trailing arguments have a `default` value with special implications.
 If they are left blank, they take on the value of ``None``.
 In addition, key word arguments (any argument with a pre-existing value assigned with an ``=``) they can be defined in any order you wish.
 So, for example, if you had a criteria for ``DoesNotContain``, but not for ``Contains``, you could call this function successfully with

 .. code-block:: python

     my_files = core.list_files(False, my_dir, DoesNotContain = ['dont_want','also_dont_want'])

+without needing to give the ``Contains`` argument a value.
+This comes in handy for functions with 4 or more inputs where it can be tedious to pass every conceivable argument every time.